GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 is called FUN_overlay_d_15__022630c0 by Ghidra, in case anyone wishes to investigate further.

-## Loose ends: passerbys and Shadow Games
+## Loose ends: passersby and Shadow Games

-I have not looked much into passerbys or duelists who intercept you and force you into a Shadow Game, but it probably isn't complicated.
-For passerbys, it appears the game may add one after assigning a position to all spawned duelists, with a spawn rate of 0%, 20%, or 100%.
+I have not looked much into passersby or duelists who intercept you and force you into a Shadow Game, but it probably isn't complicated.
+For passersby, it appears the game may add one after assigning a position to all spawned duelists, with a spawn rate of 0%, 20%, or 100%.
 If one is spawned, they are assigned a position the same way duelists are.